hephiee/hephiee/README.md

 [Experience]
 - EzEdTech Solutions - Research Intern [Jun 2025 - Dec 2026]

+[Training]
+- Singapore Centre for Cybersecurity Institute - Practical training and projects (350 hours) for modular certifications in intensive roles
+- + SOC Analyst
+  + Penetration Testing
+  + Programming in Linux
+  + Network Research
+  + Programming in Python with respect to Penetration testing and SOC ** syllabus as audited by Singapore government

 [Practical Projects]
 + new portal design hardware to be implemented in factory using NF and FF RFID technology which reduced the amount of tag collision error and discrepancy by XX% (TBC the actual figure)